Preparing for Relapses

 4. Self help.

 The first part is spotting the danger signs.
 For this you will first need to know what the danger signs are and this will vary from person to person.
 For instance you may begin to notice that you are getting paranoid thoughts again or that you have started to hear voices.
-It is a good idea to use a method of continuously monitoring your residual symptoms such as the methods in our advice sheet on self monitoring.
+It is a good idea to use a method of continuously monitoring your residual symptoms such as the methods in our information sheet on self monitoring.
 Whatever method you use the key point is to have worked out well in advance what signs indicate that you are becoming unwell so that you can activate your relapse plan quickly.

 The next part of the plan is getting professional help quickly.
 Schizophrenia is such a massive threat to our health that we cannot be expected to battle it successfully on our own and we need to organise all the help we can to get through a relapse.
 We should not feel guilty about asking for help.
 Access to health care is, in this society, our right and mental health problems are no different to physical ones in this respect.